Choose Empathy over Politeness

 As of 2019, almost half of AT&T’s employees are non-white.
 Joshua Fields put in the hard work.
 But he also happened to have a friend who is Black.
 It starts with friendship.
 It starts with real relationships.

 Customer experience professionals need to work for representation and access.
 We need to build new friendships, make intentional hiring decisions, and have more honest conversations.
 We need to travel.
-And we need to listen, so we can be the designers of future experiences for everyone.
+And we need to listen, so we can apply empathy in customer experience and design future experiences for everyone.

 I fully intend to work hard to do this.
 For our city.
 Our world.
 And for my daughter, the youngest member of The Petrova Experience.
 So she does not have to fight to be heard and acknowledged.

 Customer Experience Audit: eBay’s Vibrant Marketplace of the Future